dlr-eoc/ukis-frontend-libraries/DEVELOPMENT.md

 ---

-If your project depends on a package that is already listed in [frontend-libraries/package.json](https://github.com/dlr-eoc/frontend-libraries/package.json)
+If your project depends on a package that is already listed in [frontend-libraries/package.json](https://github.com/dlr-eoc/frontend-libraries/package.json) add that package as a peer dependency to your project-specific package.json and use the same version as in the root package.

- - add that package as a peer dependency to your project-specific package.json.
-Use the version-placeholder (`0.0.0-PLACEHOLDER-VENDOR`) for those peer dependencies.
-If you use a library then use the version-placeholder (`0.0.0-PLACEHOLDER`)  Example:
+If you use a library (@dlr-eoc/...) then use the current version of frontend-libraries.

+Example:
     ```
         // package.json
         // ...
         "peerDependencies": {
-            "@angular/common": "0.0.0-PLACEHOLDER-VENDOR",
+            "@angular/common": "<main version>",
-            "@angular/core": "0.0.0-PLACEHOLDER-VENDOR",
+            "@angular/core": "<main version>",
-            "@angular/cdk": "0.0.0-PLACEHOLDER-VENDOR",
+            "@angular/cdk": "<main version>",
-            "@clr/angular": "0.0.0-PLACEHOLDER-VENDOR",
+            "@clr/angular": "<main version>",
-            "@clr/icons": "0.0.0-PLACEHOLDER-VENDOR",
+            "@clr/icons": "<main version>",
-            "rxjs": "0.0.0-PLACEHOLDER-VENDOR",
+            "rxjs": "<main version>",
-            "md5": "0.0.0-PLACEHOLDER-VENDOR"
+            "md5": "<main version>"
         },
         "dependencies":{
-          "@dlr-eoc/services-layers": "0.0.0-PLACEHOLDER"
+          "@dlr-eoc/services-layers": "*"
         }
         // ...
     ```